Pranav-3003/Formula1_2025_Analysis/README.md

-# Formula1_2025_Analysis
+# Formula 1 2025 Data Analysis &amp; Visualization
-Formula 1 2025 Data Analysis &amp; Visualization A comprehensive analysis of the Formula 1 2025 season using race and sprint datasets to evaluate driver performance, championship standings, DNFs, and race-by-race trends through advanced data processing and visualizations in Python.
+A comprehensive analytical study of the Formula 1 2025 season using official race and sprint datasets.
+This project focuses on evaluating driver and constructor performance, championship standings, DNFs, and race-by-race trends through systematic data cleaning, aggregation, and visualization techniques in Python.
+The analysis highlights performance consistency, competitive progression across the season, and key patterns observed in race outcomes using Pandas, NumPy, and Matplotlib.